James Whitcomb Riley: Newspaper work

 Riley began writing to the well-known American poet Henry Wadsworth Longfellow during late 1875 seeking his endorsement to help him start a career as a poet.
 He submitted many poems to Longfellow, whom he considered the greatest living poet.
 Not receiving a prompt response, he sent similar letters to John Townsend Trowbridge and several other prominent writers asking for an endorsement.
 Longfellow finally replied in a brief letter, telling Riley, "I have read [the poems] in great pleasure, and think they show a true poetic faculty and insight."
 Riley carried the letter with him everywhere and, hoping to receive a job offer and to create a market for his poetry, he began sending poems to dozens of newspapers touting Longfellow's endorsement.
 Among the newspapers to take an interest in his poems was the Indianapolis Journal, a major Republican Party metropolitan newspaper in Indiana.
 Among the first poems it purchased from him were "Song of the New Year", "An Empty Nest", and a short story entitled "A Remarkable Man".

 The editors of the Anderson Democrat discovered Riley's poems in the Indianapolis Journal and offered him a job as a reporter in February 1877.
 Riley accepted.
 He worked gathering local news, writing articles, and assisting with typesetting.
 He continued to write poems regularly for the newspaper and to sell other poems to larger newspapers.
-During the year, Riley spent working in Anderson, he met and courted Edora Mysers.
+During the year, Riley spent working in Anderson, he met and courted Eudora Kate Myers.
 The couple became engaged, but ended the relationship after they had decided against marriage in August.